 On another note, I also wanted to tell you that the product’s makes three claims for what it can do for your horse’s (and maybe your) hair:

 - cleans the hair thoroughly right down to the scalp without stripping essential oils of the hair

 - repairs damage

 So doesn’t that mean longer, thicker hair for us?

 You’re probably thinking – wait a second, didn’t she just say at the beginning of the article that the shampoo doesn’t make your hair longer and thicker?
 And you’d be right.
 I did say that.

 But here’s the fine line.
 The product won’t magically make your hair longer and thicker but it might help your hair keep its natural thickness and length.

 You probably already know that your hair naturally grows in at a specific rate.
 It also naturally grows in at a specific thickness.

 All of these things break, stretch out, erode at and dry out your hair.
-Hair that breaks often and is stretched out too much is hair that won’t “grow as quickly” because although it’s growing in at a certain rate it’s also breaking consistently so it’s shortening on one side while is growing on the other.
+Hair that breaks often and is stretched out too much is hair that won’t “grow as quickly”.
+Although it’s growing in at a certain rate it’s also breaking consistently.
+This means it’s shortening on one side while it’s growing on the other.